 Ask anyone who has ever been on a trip, and they will tell you that one of the most important factors to planning and enjoying any kind of vacation is the effective usage of time.
 Some may think that this is a piece of cake (how hard can managing time be when you’re on vacation?), but it actually takes a good planner to maximize time on a trip.
 From catching trains to planes, trying to see all the sites in a big city in three days, or exploring one continent in a year, traveling, like work, involves calculation, to-do lists, and smart goals.

 Just as it is true for any job, time used and savored wisely when traveling can improve your trip experience and make you a better planner.
 And that may mean not overloading yourself with the impossible, stopping to take more breaks, or it may mean prioritizing the places you want to see.
-Punctuality is also a key element to a successful trip or to a successful career; one of the worst travel nightmares is missing that flight because you arrived late.
+Punctuality is also a key element to a successful trip or to a successful career; one of the worst travel nightmares is missing that flight, train, or bus because you arrived late.

 On a winter backpacking trip to Europe, my friend John and I went to four different cities in four different countries, over the course of two weeks, which would not have been possible without our carefully planned timing.
 On a ferry that arrived late in Venice, John jokingly said, “We’ll have to re-evaluate the situation, re-calculate the number of stops, the time it takes to get there, what we’re going to do with the extra time spent on land.”
 A little on the extreme side, but it makes the point that time is of essence in traveling, too.